Program Schedule and Courses

 DBUA 8330.
 Qualitative Methods for Diagnosis and Assessment.

 Focuses on the use of qualitative methods for discovering, observing, and analyzing

 a variety of organizational phenomenon.
 Topics include case method, grounded theory,

 Designed to build a toolkit of analytic techniques for development, measurement, and

 analysis of data.
 Topics include descriptive statistics, correlation, exploratory

 factor analysis, and regression analysis.

-The DBA Dissertation I, II, and III are the culminating experience in the program.
+The DBA Dissertation I, II, III, and IV are the culminating experience in the program.